dynobase-icon

 • Delete Animal

 Don't worry that you don't have aws-sdk installed locally.
-AWS-SDK is available in the AWS Lambda environment so you don't have to bundle it with your deployment artifact.
+AWS-SDK is available in the AWS Lambda environment, so you don't have to bundle it with your deployment artifact.

 Create Function

 In serverless.yml, add our createAnimal function definition.
-It will be invoked on POST animals request.
+It will be invoked on a POST animals request.
 You may also add other properties like memory or timeout.

-In handler.js paste following lines of code.
+In handler.js, paste the following lines of code.

 Get Many Function